ogbigboss/how-i-got-my-netflix-show-cancelled/pt1/ch5/draft1.md

 Even if they didn't react themselves, this is still useful to gauge other people's reactions.
 At any rate it's important to try and keep your refutations in line with your own honest opinions, and it's _doubly_ important to, if they continue speaking and touch upon your complaint in a way that your complaint is no longer valid -- take the time to recognize that, actually, you were mistaken a moment ago.

-You never know who's listening.
-But it's best to be honest, and we all have disagreements on procedures at work places that we hold back in politeness.
-One way audio surveillance is not very polite, in my opinion.
+You never know who's listening, but still, we all have disagreements on procedures at work places that we hold back in politeness.
+One way audio surveillance is not very polite, in my opinion, but it's a separate conflict from the one you're stirring up, so it's best to be clear when you're in the wrong, to deliver the best message.

 After the flinch, in `evaluate_how_they_may_have_heard`, gauge their emotional state as best you can.
 Do they feel caught?
 Does this make them feel threatened, or excited?
 And finally, last, but not least, and basically generally applicable to any and every office situation: